“That’s an ant carrying grass seed.” I nodded knowingly.

 We flew over an ox cart standing forlornly – a remnant of the 1930s mines when oxen were given a one-way ticket to the region, being dropped off in ships, used as beasts of burden and then eaten.
 A cluster of ruined buildings, dark shells hidden among the dunes, the last vestiges of mines abandoned by a workforce unable to endure conditions in the desert.
 Nearby was the blackened wreck of the Eduard Bohlen, beached in 1909 after falling victim to the tempestuous waves.

 We saw jackal scavenging on the beach.
 We saw seal colonies.
-We saw tracks of hyena scavenging off the dead carcasses.
+We saw tracks of hyenas scavenging off the dead carcasses.
 We saw salt pans, many of which are pink due to the algae living in the salt (hence the colouration of flamingos).

 We flew over the courses of river beds, dry for much of the year.
-These are the linear oases of the desert that sustain much life including big game such as rhino and the desert elephant.
+These are the linear oases of the desert that sustain much life including big game such as rhinos and the desert elephant.
 We only saw one rhino with a young calf throughout the journey.
-We saw no desert elephant but plenty of signs of them.
+We saw no desert elephants but plenty of signs of them.
 This safari is not so much about the wildlife but rather the environment about which I absorbed so much.
 That is not to say that André did not talk about wildlife.
-He is a passionate conservationist and told stories and anecdotes from how elephant had been pushed out of many regions by population pressure – an odd concept in a land of 825,000 square kilometres yet with only a population of 2 million – to how one truculent bull elephant was seen mock charging a Cessna parked in the middle of the plain.
+He is a passionate conservationist and told stories and anecdotes from how elephants had been pushed out of many regions by population pressure – an odd concept in a land of 825,000 square kilometres yet with only a population of 2 million – to how one truculent bull elephant was seen mock charging a Cessna parked in the middle of the plain.
 Frustrated by the Cessna’s lack of response, the bull crept behind the Cessna and gave it a big push from behind.
 The aircraft duly rolled away.
 Satisfied that respect had been shown, the bull sauntered off into the sunset.

 In the late afternoon, we circled high and then landed in a tight valley surrounded by mountains – few can make that kind of landing.
 André is one of the most experienced pilots in Namibia, in southern Africa and that is one of the joys of the safari: you can touch down pretty much anywhere.